Jake-Lahoff/Jake-Lahoff.github.io/lab_6/index.md

 - An index file with markdown for this page.

 ## Introduction
+fsdf

 ## Data

-Data was collected from the US census bureau using tidy census Data collected includes
+Data was collected from the US census bureau using tidycensus.
--
+Data collected includes
+- Estimated nativity data for 2019 with Geometry for Baltimore, Maryland
+- Estimated attribute data for nativitity for Baltimore, Maryland in 2015

+The R code processed through RStudio is as follows

 ## Processing and Transformations